-Michael Seabolt begins his eighth season at Missouri State in 2014.
+Michael Seabolt begins his ninth season at Missouri State in 2015.
 He is involved with all facets of the men's soccer program on and off the field, and oversees the Bears' recruiting.
 Prior to the 2009 campaign, Seabolt was promoted from assistant to associate head coach.
 He has helped lead MSU from a 6-win team in 2007 to a 12-win team in 2009.
 The 12-win season in 2009 marked the first time in 10 years that the Bears captured the regular-season Missouri Valley Conference (MVC) title and an NCAA tournament bid.
 Seabolt and the Missouri State coaches have been named MVC Coaching Staff of the Year in 2009 and 2013.

 The Bears broke several school records in 2013, including leading the nation in goals against average (8 goals allowed in 18 games) for the first time in program history.
 The Bears allowed just one goal in conference play and recorded 10 shutouts (including 7 consecutive) on the season.
 Seabolt was recognized for the second time on the Missouri Valley Conference Coaching Staff of the Year after winning the MVC regular-season title.

 Seabolt and the MSU coaching staff orchestrated an imposing defensive product in 2012, limiting opponents to 14 goals, which tied a school record for fewest goals allowed in a single season.
 Additionally, the Bears' defense recorded six shutouts and allowed just three multi-goal games through 17 matches.

 In 2011, he helped lead the Bears to their second regular-season title in three years as they clinched the top seed for the MVC Tournament and a share of the crown with NCAA semifinalist Creighton.
 MSU also collected its first win over a top-five opponent with a 1-0 shutout of No. 4 Creighton at Plaster Field on October 12, 2011.